sonirahul8123/ansible-discourse-demo/README.md

 11. Once `creatingEC2` playbook is completed, it'll copy list of nameservers provided by AWS in `/tmp/nameservers` file, copy those 4 nameservers and replace it in your hosting site from control panel.

-12. Once script has successfully completed, it would print endpoint of your application.
+12. Once script has successfully completed, it will print endpoint from where your application would be reachable.

 ### How it works